-The English Bullhuahua is generally a healthy sort of dog that can live as long at 20 years if properly cared for.
+The English Bullhuahua is generally a healthy sort of dog that can live as long as 20 years if properly cared for.
 However, there are a few health problems that can be inherited from the dominant parent breed, including hip dysplasia, eye problems, and heat intolerance.

-Breeds: English Bulldog & Whippet
+English BullWhip: English Bulldog Whippet Mix

 The English BullWhip is an unusual mixed breed that’s created by crossing an English Bulldog and a Whippet.
 Despite the Whippet parent’s small stature, the BullWhip can grow to be a medium to large-sized dog, weighing from 20 to 60 pounds.
 If the Whippet parent’s genes are dominant, your puppy will grow into a smallish dog that could suit apartment life, although there’s really no way to be sure!